ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/rabbitmq.md

 -   `rabbitmq_max_block_size`
 -   `rabbitmq_flush_interval_ms`

-Also FormatFactory settings can be added along with rabbitmq-related settings.
+Also format settings can be added along with rabbitmq-related settings.

 Required configuration: